christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 }
 {% endhighlight %}

-**In conclusion, you just need to insert the JS script in the HTML header of all pages, and add the Applink tag where a mobile redirection can be done.
-The presence of the Applink will decide if there is a redirection.**
+In conclusion, just insert the JS script in the HTML header of all the WWWW pages, and add the Applink tag where a mobile redirection can be done.

+**It's a re-use of the "Applink standard" in our JS to decide if there has to be a redirection, and where to redirect in such a case.**

-#Custom URI schemes
+#App detection and launch with custom URI schemes

-They are the last step, to be able to open the right page inside the app (in the case of opening the app), but also to launch the app.
+Custom URI schemes are the last step, to be able to open the right page inside the app (in the case of opening the app), but also to launch the app.

 The custom URI schemes are URI with a "custom" protocol, for example `my-app://my-page`.